Global-Auto-Systems/UNSER/README.md

 If you would d like to chat with UNSER developers and Users,join UNSER Community via <a href="https://join.slack.com/t/unsergroup/shared_invite/zt-12by6mbpw-0Q3Ogw2nUgKVecf0rGSe6Q">UNSER Slack Channel.</a>

 # Licenses
 This project is licensed under the terms of the MIT license.
-Seee the <a href="xx">license </a>  file for rights and limitations
+Seee the <a href="">license </a>  file for rights and limitations